 - Fasten your seat belts before the beginning of the journey and keep them fastened during the journey. - Do not damage or trap belts.
 Have damaged seat belts changed by an authorised specialist workshop. - Do not alter the belt fixing devices, automatic seat belt winders and the seatbelt locks. - Only use one seat belt for one adult person. - Do not belt in objects together with persons. - Seat belts are not sufficient for persons who are less than 150 cm tall.
 In these cases use additional restraining devices.
 Observe test certificate. - Only attach the child restraint system to seats that are specified for this purpose.
-If the front passenger's seat airbag is activated, only forward-facing child restraint systems may be used on the front passenger's seat. - ► After an accident, replace the seat belts (have it replaced). - During the journey, do not tilt the backrest too far backwards.
+Only forward-facing child restraint systems are permitted. - After an accident, replace the seat belts (have it replaced). - During the journey, do not tilt the backrest too far backwards.
 Otherwise the functionality of the seat belt is no longer guaranteed.

-5.4.2 Fastening the seat belts correctly
+4.4.2 Fastening the seat belts correctly